North Texas · Ranch, land & acreage

 Do I need a land specialist to sell acreage, or can a regular agent do it?

 You need an agent who actually understands land, because pricing, marketing and diligence all work differently than a tract home.
 I handle acreage and rural property across the North Texas counties and coordinate the surveyor, title and any mineral or water specialists the deal needs.
-For very large or specialized operations I will tell you honestly if a dedicated land brokerage is the better fit.
+For very large or specialized operations I will tell you plainly if a dedicated land brokerage is the better fit.
 The wrong move is handing a real piece of land to someone who treats it like a suburban listing.

 What happens to the minerals when I sell my land in Texas?